mcdope/argos-telekom-data-usage/README.md

 ## Installation

 Download or clone the repository anywhere OUTSIDE your argos scripts directory.
-Then create a symlink in your argos script directory pointing to telekom-data-usage.5m.php
+Then create a symlink in your argos script directory (by default: `~/.config/argos`) pointing to telekom-data-usage.5m.php

 You can change the "5m" in the link name to change the refresh interval.
-See Argos documentation for details.
+See [Argos documentation](https://github.com/p-e-w/argos#filename-format) for details.

 ## Configuration